-We are happy to present a virtual program which was videotaped on the stage of Bass Performance Hall in May 2022.
-Local journalist legend, Bob Ray Sanders, sits down and interviews Ms. Opal Lee to tell us about her life and journey in making Juneteenth a national holiday.
+We are thrilled to present a virtual program which was videotaped on the stage of Bass Performance Hall in May 2022.
+Join legendary local journalist, Bob Ray Sanders as he discusses the incredible legacy created by Ms. Opal Lee while she shares stories of her life and the journey in culminating in the designation of Juneteenth as a national holiday.